 How to Fix Galaxy Note 8 Apps That Aren’t Full Screen

-A big problem we’re seeing is users complaining about apps not being full screen.
+A problem we still see users complain about is apps not being full screen.
 Basically, apps don’t use the full 6.3-inch display.
-Samsung’s design is using an 18:6 aspect ratio where the phone is long and skinny, making it easier to hold and use even with a big screen.
-However, this makes some apps have black bars at the top and bottom, similar to the black bars on a widescreen TV.
+That’s because Samsung’s latest devices have longer and skinny screens.
+This makes them easier to hold and use, but some apps don’t fill the entire screen and have black bars at the top and bottom, similar to the black bars on a widescreen TV.

 Most apps and games scale up to fit the screen, but if not thankfully there is a quick and easy fix.